 High-impact

-• Climate-related quantitative and qualitative restrictions on banks’ portfolios (under discussion at ECB)
+• Climate-related quantitative and qualitative restrictions on banks’ portfolios (under discussion).

 Medium-impact